Unconstrained polarization (Chebyshev) problems: basic properties and Riesz kernel asymptotics: Weak separation and proof of Theorem

 \subsection{Proof of Theorem \ref{thm:compact_body_old}}

-The main new tool that we will use in the proof of Theorem \ref{thm:compact_body_old} is the following geometric proposition, which holds for a very general class of kernels.
-This result is that it allows one to replace a charge $x$ positioned at positive distance from $A$ by a \emph{bounded number} of charges in $A$, without decreasing the polarization value on $A$.
+The main new tool that we will use in the proof of Theorem \ref{thm:compact_body_old} is the geometric result of Proposition \ref{prop:replace_points} below, which holds for a very general class of kernels.
+It allows us to replace a charge $x$ positioned at positive distance from $A$ by a \emph{bounded number} of charges in $A$, without decreasing the polarization value on $A$.
 The principle underlying this proposition is illustrated in Figure~\ref{fig:replace_points}.

-\begin{proposition} For each $p\ge 2$, let $C_p>0$ be the cardinality of the best packing of $\mathbb S^{p-1}$ by spherical caps of angle $\pi/12$.
+\begin{proposition} For each $p\ge 2$, let $n_{\pi/6,p}>0$ be the cardinality of the best packing of $\mathbb S^{p-1}$ by spherical caps of angle $\pi/6$.
 Let $A\subset \R^p$ be a compact set, and let $x\not \in A$.
-Then there exist points $x_1,\ldots,x_n\in A$ with $n\le C_p$, such that for all decreasing $f:\R^+\to \R$ there holds
+Then there exist points $x_1,\ldots,x_n\in A$ with $n\le n_{\pi/6,p}$, such that for all decreasing $f:\R^+\to (-\infty,+\infty]$ there holds

 \end{proposition} \begin{proof} Set

 In other words, $\op{rad}(A,x)$ contains the first contact point with $A$ of each ray starting from $x$ that intersects $A$.
 Also set

 Note that the projection